Pengguancheng/mcp-project-overview/README.md

     - `projectPath`: Path to the project root
     - `maxDepth` (optional): Maximum depth to traverse (default: 3)

+- **LangChain Demo**: Demonstrates LangChain integration for text generation
+  - Parameters:
+    - `prompt`: The text prompt to send to the language model
+  - Requirements:
+    - OPENAI_API_KEY environment variable must be set

+- **Vector Search**: Demonstrates Chroma vector database for semantic search
+  - Parameters for adding documents:
+    - `action`: "add"
+    - `text`: The text content to add to the vector database
+    - `metadata` (optional): Additional metadata for the document
+  - Parameters for searching documents:
+    - `action`: "search"
+    - `query`: The search query
+  - Requirements:
+    - OPENAI_API_KEY environment variable must be set
+    - Chroma DB server running (defaults to http://localhost:8000)

 ## Connecting to the Server

 The server uses the stdio transport by default, which means it communicates through standard input and output.
 You can connect to it using any MCP client that supports stdio transport.